Thorpe House School, Gerrards Cross

 This time last year I put on my journo hat and headed off to Thorpe House School on the border of Gerrard’s Cross and Chalfont St Peter.
 I’ve now updated the review with all the latest facts and figures.
 Here’s my verdict on the school.

 Thorpe House School is a boy’s day school in Gerrards Cross (Bucks) for 300 children from 3-16 years.
 The school was founded in 1923, and boasts former Poet Laureate, John Betjeman, as a former Cricket Master (he failed his Oxford University divinity exams and came to teach here for the year).
 Set in 7 acres, it’s not remotely flash to look at – you’re not going to reach for your son’s favourite Aloysius teddy bear and cricket jumper here.
 But with strong exam results, and class sizes of no more than 16, decreasing to 12-13 for GSCE years, Thorpe House School has plenty of its own appeal.

-Headline facilities include the heated outdoor swimming pool adjacent to the site, plus a seven acre playing field site two minutes drive away (the school minibuses take the kids down to the field) with four full sized pitches, a hard tennis court and a large pavilion for changing and after match entertainment.
+Headline facilities include the newly covered swimming pool adjacent to the site, plus a seven acre playing field site two minutes drive away (the school minibuses take the kids down to the field) with four full sized pitches, a hard tennis court and a large pavilion for changing and after match entertainment.
 Within the school there’s a new second science lab, and a recently expanded art room, below.
-Over at the pre-prep school there is a more extravagant outside space, plus an outdoor classroom and mud kitchen.
+Over at the pre-prep department there is a more extravagant outside space, plus an outdoor classroom and mud kitchen.